Internship / Vocational Placement Agreement (Australia)

 For host organisations, the agreement is important because it: documents that the arrangement is a genuine vocational placement, reducing the risk of an FWO investigation or claim for unpaid wages; sets out the host's WHS obligations to the intern; establishes supervision and performance expectations; protects confidential client and business information through confidentiality obligations; and creates a record of the arrangement for insurance, HR, and compliance purposes.

-For interns and students, the agreement is important because it: documents the agreed learning objectives and activities, ensuring the placement delivers genuine educational value; identifies the supervisor and supervision arrangements; clarifies insurance coverage; and establishes a clear point of contact at the educational institution.
+For interns and students, the agreement is important because it: documents the agreed learning objectives and activities, confirming the placement delivers genuine educational value; identifies the supervisor and supervision arrangements; clarifies insurance coverage; and establishes a clear point of contact at the educational institution.
 Most Australian universities and TAFEs require a written placement agreement to be in place before a student commences a work placement.

 What to Include in Your Internship / Vocational Placement Agreement (Australia)